suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 A string holding Base64 [BASE64] encoded initialization data for the track.

 ### Initialization track {#inittrack}
 A string specifying the track name of another track which holds initialization data for the current track.
-Note that initialization tracks SHOULD NOT declare alternate group and render group bindings.
+Initialization tracks MUST NOT be added to the tracks array {{tracks}}.
+They are referenced only via the initialization track field of the track which they initialize.

 ### Selection parameters {#selectionparameters}
 An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.
 If present, the selection parameters object MUST NOT be empty.
 Any selection parameters declared at the root level are inherited by all tracks.
 A selection parameters object may exist at both the root and track level.
 Any declaration of a selection parameter at the track level overrides the inherited root value.